gardener/gardener-extension-shoot-cert-service/docs/operations/deployment.md

 The `shoot-cert-service` can provide the TLS secret labeled with `gardener.cloud/role: controlplane-cert` in the `garden` namespace on the seeds.
 See [Trusted TLS Certificate for Shoot Control Planes](https://gardener.cloud/docs/gardener/trusted-tls-for-control-planes/) for more information.

-For this purpose, the extension must be enabled for the seed(s) by adding the `shoot-cert-service` to the `Seed` manifest:
+For this purpose, the extension must be enabled for the seed(s) by adding the `controlplane-cert-service` type to the `Seed` manifest:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1